 This chapter should also detail the key metrics that you plan to use to track the growth of your business.
 This could include the number of sales leads generated, the number of page views to your web site, or any other critical metric that helps determine the health of your business.

 For external plans, the company overview is a brief summary of the company’s legal structure, ownership, history, and location.
 It’s common to include a mission statement in the company overview, but that’s certainly not a critical component of all business plans.

 The company overview is often omitted from internal plans.

-The management team section should include relevant team bios that explain why your management personnel are the right people for their jobs.
+The management team section should include relevant team bios that explain why your management personnel is made up of the right people for the roles.
 After all, good ideas are a dime a dozen—it’s a talented entrepreneur who can take those ideas and turn them into thriving businesses.